 Here are some examples:

-1) As @plawolf had pointed out.
+@plawolf had pointed out.
 Had the PRC been in the P5 since the formation of the UN.
 Then it could have vetoed the UN resolution to intervene in the Korean War.
-Instead, that lack of veto power forced the PRC to intervene militarily into the Korean War to protect its own national security.
+Instead, that lack of veto power forced the PRC to intervene militarily and that escalated the Korean War.
 That was one instance where veto power might have stopped a major war that had killed millions.

 2) Russia and China had allowed a Western-led UN resolution to impose a no-fly-zone over Libya in 2011 for "humanitarian purposes".
 It got unanimous UN votes to pass.
 At the end, Gaddafi was liquidated and Africa was worse off without him in charge of Libya.